 After the game, ask the children how it felt to try to get food, knowing that a predator was lying in wait.
 How is the deer’s digestive system designed for this eat-and-run strategy?
 (Deer chew and swallow food quickly; later they regurgitate and chew their cud when resting.)
 How does it help deer to live in a group?
 (More eyes, ears, and noses to detect predators.)

-Materials: for half the children: small containers like yogurt cups; pieces of white fabric about 1’x2” wide or a white tissue; popcorn, sunflower seeds, or other food tokens to be scattered on the ground; a half-mask with pointy ears and narrow eyes; gym cones or sign for Safety Zone.
+Materials: for half the children: small containers like yogurt cups; pieces of white fabric about 1’x2” wide or a white tissue; poker chips, colored rocks, sunflower seeds or other tokens to be scattered on the ground; a half-mask with pointy ears and narrow eyes; gym cones or sign for Safety Zone.

 Objective: To see how the population of deer in an area varies with changes in available resources.